harika2580/landing-page/README.md

 # landing-page
-Landing page for college specially dsigned for admissions
+Landing page for college specially dsigned for admissions.
+The page is created using HTML, CSS, JAVASCRIPT and BOOTSTRAP.